 My plan in a nutshell?
 Actively go out and make connections on LinkedIn with companies I would like to work with.
 Build a connection with them and then pitch my service/ideas to the places I want to work.
 Be able to withstand the emotions of ten rejections to every single yes.
 Go get my 100 rejections as fast as possible.
 Do this continuously until I have 10 long-term clients.
 Then get their referrals.
 Also use the testimonials and clips and put them in my author/copywriter website to build even more business through my own content marketing.

-For now, I continue to write and make some money with my Amazon books.
-The reality is I make more in an hour as an electrician then I do all month as an author online.
+For now, I continue to write about things I like and make some money with my Amazon books.
+The reality is I make more in a day as an electrician then I do all month as an author online.

 Next Steps: On Becoming A Better Writer – this is where I start to get my shit together and found out where I was going wrong.
 It’s a journal of activities.
 Don’t expect much.

 Books I read + Nature in need + Fitness 4 speed